turbot/steampipe-mod-net-insights/dashboards/docs/ssl_certificate_report.md

 This report answers the following questions:

-- Is my certificate valid?
+- Is the certificate valid?
-- How long are my certificates valid?
+- How long is the certificate valid?
-- Is my certificate self-signed?
+- Is the certificate self-signed?
-- Was my certificate revoked by the certificate authority?
+- Was the certificate revoked by the certificate authority?
+- Is the certificate using any insecure certificate algorithms?
+- Are there any additional certificates?